USS Wisconsin (BB-64) and Asbestos

 She was reactivated for the Korean War and served until 1958.
 She relieved the USS New Jersey in late 1951 and participated in the war effort by providing support for South Korean and U.N. troops and shelling and bombarding strategic North Korean sites on shore.
 She also supported numerous airstrikes and was inactivated again after the war.

 In 1986 the Wisconsin was reactivated as a part of a push by President Reagan to expand the U.S. Naval fleet.
 In the early 1990s, she was deployed to the Persian Gulf to support Operation Desert Shield and then Operation Desert Storm.

 She was decommissioned shortly after in 1991.
 The Wisconsin and the USS Iowa were both struck from the Naval Vessel Register on the same day: March 17, 2006.
 They were officially the last battleships to be a part of a Navy anywhere in the world.

-The heaviest use was in the engine and boiler rooms, insulating those heat-generating machines and in insulation covering the pipes that ran all over the ship.
+- The heaviest use was in the engine and boiler rooms, insulating those heat-generating machines.

 Anyone who served on the Wisconsin had some level of risk of being exposed to asbestos.
 Anyone exposed was then at risk of later developing severe illnesses, including mesothelioma.